 Most importantly, Contract Intelligence paints a complete picture of a company's commercial operations – every dollar in and every dollar out.
 If a supplier increases prices, manufacturers can quickly see what products are impacted and what rights they have in their sales contracts to share the price increases with customers.

-Understand what’s in your contracts and steps to take
+Understand what's in your contracts and the steps to take